Forsters - True Picture

 Applications

-Each year, the firm receives around 350 training contract applications.
+Each year, the firm receives around 1200 vacation scheme and training contract applications.
 Initially, there is an online application form which requires some background information on the applicant and their education, followed by three questions.
-The firm is looking to hear about a variety of experiences and skills including non-legal work experience as well as legal work experience in a clear and concise way.
+The firm is looking to hear about a variety of experiences, skills and work experience (legal or non-legal) in a clear and concise way.

 Assessment and interviews

-The firm hosts assessment days for the vacation scheme and training contract applicants and typically invites around 18 candidates to each day.
+The firm hosts assessment days for the vacation scheme and training contract applicants and typically invites around 24 candidates to each day.
 The structure and tasks of the day vary, but a previous example involved group tasks such as working in smaller groups to discuss topics, complete challenges, solve problems, and presentations.
-There are also case studies which involves an independently written piece of work.
-When it comes to interviews, first-rounds are usually around 30 minutes with two members of the graduate recruitment panel.
+There are also written tasks which involve working independently on a piece of work.
+When it comes to interviews, first-rounds are usually around 30 minutes with two members of the early careers panel.
 The questions will be aimed at understanding why the candidate wishes to become a solicitor, as well as assessing their commercial awareness.

 The vacation scheme

-There are approximately 400 applications for a vacation scheme each year, during that process the firm is keen to see candidates’ personality, passions, and inspiration for pursuing law.
+There are hundreds of applications for a vacation scheme each year, during that process the firm is keen to see candidates’ personality, passions, and inspiration for pursuing law.
 Try and avoid mentioning the more commonly given answers; for the firm, this includes talking about the six-seat rotation and intake size.
 Those on the vacation scheme will be given tasks that mirror that of a trainee and also participate in workshops and social activities.
-Candidates will experience sitting in one or two departments, but they will get to network with people from all across the firm.
+Candidates will experience sitting in one department, but they will get to network with people from all across the firm.

 Open days and other opportunities